UMM-CSci-3601-S17/digital-display-garden-iteration-4-revolverenguardia-1/README.md

 * Improve the overall UIs &mdash; additional improvements can be made

 #### Refactoring and Stories to polish :white_check_mark:
-Change all ObjectIds that are generated with the sole purpose of dates into some sort of Date object This has become a problem, because eveyr object must have a unique ObjectId.
+Change all ObjectIds that are generated with the sole purpose of dates into some sort of Date object.
+  This has become a problem, because every object must have a unique ObjectId.
-  When the database is patched, all of the objects are duplicated and therefore have new ObjectIds Which means all old data's dates (under the new uploadId) becomes new ObjectIds.
+  When the database is patched, all of the objects are duplicated and therefore have new ObjectIds.
+  This means all old data's dates (under the new uploadId) has new ObjectIds.

 ## Future work
 :soon: Google Charts: Some of the data Esther wants to see in our Google charts includes: